taviso/sharapi/README.md

 If you let this script run long enough (e.g. overnight), it will literally try to kick every object on the map!

+Like this idea and want to help?
+Let me know!

 # Installation